juanpujol/polyunion/README.md

 The function has 3 parameters:

 - `featureCollection` (required): A GeoJSON FeatureCollection containing polygons to merge.
-- `currentPass` (optional): The current pass number.
+- `currentPass` (optional, default: 1): The current pass number.
 This is used internally for recursive calls and should not be set manually.
-- `totalPasses` (optional): The total number of passes.
-This is used internally for recursive calls and should not be set manually.
+- `totalPasses` (optional, default: 3): The total number of passes for internal use in recursive calls.
+This parameter should not be set manually.
+The larger the number of iterations, the better the results, but the function will run slower.
+It depends on the number of polygons being merged.
+For the case above, 3 passes worked grat.

-## Performance

-I wanted to merge about 1000 circle shaped polygons and when I tried to do it just with @turf/union it took about 25 seconds.
-With PolyUnion it took about 350ms.
+Feel free to adjust or expand upon this section as needed!